Overview

 The application consists of two projects:

-the root project is a React frontend application
+the root project is a React frontend application (built with Vite)

 the

-directory contains the backend application that provides access to the PostgreSQL database using an API
+serverdirectory contains the backend application that provides access to the PostgreSQL database using an API

-in the root project, the script will build the React application and run it using the server.
+If you run npm start in the root project, the script will build the React application and run it using the server.
 The server defines the API endpoints and serves the React application.
+For development, you can run npm run dev to start the Vite dev server with API proxying to the backend.

 Frontend: React Application